tjesi/tjesi.github.io/_pages/service.md

 I was on the organizing committee for [Eurocrypt 2022](https://eurocrypt.iacr.org/2022) in Trondheim.
 Colin Boyd was the General Chair.

-I organized the [Norwegian Crypto Seminar 2020](https://wiki.math.ntnu.no/nks/nks20) together with Kristian Gjøsteen and Martin Strand, and organized the [Norwegian Crypto Seminar 2021](https://wiki.math.ntnu.no/nks/nks21) together with Lise Millerjord and Martin Strand.
+I am organizing [Norwegian Crypto Seminar 2024](https://wiki.math.ntnu.no/nks/nks24) together with Slobodan Petrovic.
+I organized [Norwegian Crypto Seminar 2020](https://wiki.math.ntnu.no/nks/nks20) together with Kristian Gjøsteen and Martin Strand and [Norwegian Crypto Seminar 2021](https://wiki.math.ntnu.no/nks/nks21) together with Lise Millerjord and Martin Strand.

 I previously organized the NTNU Post-Quantum Cryptography Reading Group together with Anamaria Costache.